OmarHuang/Shell-Script/README.md

-# Shell script
+# Shell Script
-  This is my Shell script that I use for complete some task.
+  This is my Shell Script that I use for complete some task.

-  * ping_test
+  * ping_test.sh

-    To check my house lan is working or not
+    To check my house lan is working or not.